-This recipe is versatile and easy to customize to your taste!
-Load it up with your favorite fresh herbs and vegetables, adjust the sauce to your preferred level of saltiness, or even swap out the protein - it's delicious with chicken, pork, or tofu.
-Served over rice vermicelli noodles with a sprinkle of crushed peanuts, it's a complete meal that everyone will love!
+- Versatile and customizable - Load it up with your favorite fresh herbs and vegetables, adjust the sauce to your preferred level of saltiness, or even swap out the protein - it's delicious with chicken, pork, or tofu.

 Jump to: